Dear reader of ADxS.org, please excuse the disruption.

 The existence of depression with a flattened cortisol response does not necessarily argue against the corticosteroid hypothesis of the development of depression explained above.
 The only difference is that the hypocortisolism present here causes upregulation of the receptors.

-One publication presents a flattened cortisol stress response in (melancholic) depression as a consequence of the prolonged chronic existence of depression.67 It is known that prolonged stress causes a downregulation of the stress systems (the autonomic nervous system and the HPA axis).6869 It remains to be seen whether the differences between chronic melancholic depression and atypical depression are only similar in terms of the cortisol stress response.
+One publication presents a flattened cortisol stress response in (melancholic) depression as a consequence of prolonged chronic existence of depression.67 It is known that prolonged stress causes a downregulation of the stress systems (the autonomic nervous system and the HPA axis).6869 It remains to be seen whether the differences between chronic melancholic depression and atypical depression are only similar in terms of the cortisol stress response.
 This could indicate that the cortisol stress responses do not play a causal role in the etiology of depression.
-It should also follow that the cortisol stress response should not play a decisive role in the differentiation of depression subtypes, contrary to the general opinion to date.
+Consequences should also be that the cortisol stress response should not play a decisive role in the differentiation of depression subtypes, contrary to the general opinion to date.

 4.2.2.2.
 Medication for atypical (externalizing) depression¶